dgerabagi/data-curation-environment/flattened_repo.md

 # Artifact A23: DCE - Phase 1 - Advanced Interactions (Keyboard & Drag-Drop) Plan
 # Date Created: C29
 # Author: AI Model
-# Updated on: C41 (Add Delete key functionality for selected items list)
+# Updated on: C49 (Add user story for dragging external files into the view)

 - **Key/Value for A0:**
 - **Description:** Details the requirements for implementing full keyboard navigation and drag-and-drop file/folder operations within the main file tree view.